 California’s employment growth rate tends to follow the national rate very closely.
-During the Great Recession California lost jobs at a higher rate than the U.S., but during much of the recovery California added jobs at a higher rate.
-These trends together indicate that we may be returning to the long-term trend.
+During the Great Recession, California lost jobs at a higher rate than the U.S., but during much of the recovery the state added jobs at a higher rate.

-California’s unemployment rate was 8.3% in December, down from the 8.5% rate registered in November.
-The state’s unemployment rate is lower now than it has been in about five years, and it is down 1.5 points from last year.
-But it is still 3.5 points higher than its pre-recession low.
-California’s jobless rate is the fifth highest in the nation.
+California’s unemployment rate was 8.0% in February 2014, down from the 8.1% rate registered in January.
+The state’s unemployment rate is lower now than it has been in about five years, and it is down 1.4 points from last year.
+But it is still 3.2 points higher than its pre-recession low.
+California’s jobless rate is the fourth highest in the nation.

-In December 2013, unemployment rates ranged from a low of 4.2% in Marin County to a high of 22.5% in Imperial County.
-Three Bay Area counties—Marin, San Mateo, and San Francisco—have unemployment rates below 5%.
+In February 2014, unemployment rates ranged from a low of 4.8% in Marin County to a high of 24.2% in Colusa County.
+Three Bay Area counties—Marin, San Mateo, and San Francisco— together with Orange County have unemployment rates below 6%.

-Unemployment remains high in some parts of California—especially in the San Joaquin Valley and the Northern Sacramento Valley, where the unemployment rate averages 12.2%.
+Unemployment remains high in some parts of California—especially in the San Joaquin Valley and the Northern Sacramento Valley, where the unemployment rates average 13.8% and 13.9%, respectively.